What life insurance does?

 What is permanent life insurance?

 Permanent life insurance is designed to cover your life to the end of your days.
-While term insurance covers you for a set period of, say, 20 years, the goal of permanent life insurance is to cover your life for the rest of your life.
+While term insurance covers you for a set period of, say, 20 years, the goal of permanent life insurance is to cover your full life.

-These products require due diligence because they require significantly higher financial commitment than term insurance.
-Additionally, they can be complicated to understand.
+It is important to know that permanent life insurance products require good attention and research because they require significantly higher financial commitment than term insurance.

 The Application Process: